 Free Bus Service

 Coconino County Parks and Recreation teamed up with NAIPTA (Mountain Line Bus) to offer FREE bus service to the Coconino County Fair.
 Enjoy a convenient, comfortable, hassle-free way to travel to the Fair!

-New this year, we are offering a shuttle stop for Saturday and Sunday (Sept.
-1 and 2) on Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
-The first bus will depart King St. at 10 a.m. and buses leave every 30 minutes.
+New in 2018, we offered a shuttle stop for Saturday and Sunday on Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
+The first bus departs King St. at 10 a.m. and buses leave every 30 minutes.
 The last bus departs the Fair for King St. at 10:30 p.m.

 South Flagstaff / NAU